 Berthe Morisot and Eugene Manet Marry

 Eugene did serve in the French Army and was also trained as a lawyer.
-Instead of pursuing any of these careers, he decided instead to follow his older brother’s footsteps and become an artist.
+Instead of pursuing any of these careers, he decided to follow his older brother’s footsteps and become an artist.

-Here some things that we do know about Eugene and Berthe’s relationship:
+Things that we do know about Eugene and Berthe’s relationship:

 - Eugene really supported Berthe and the pursuit of her art.

-- They had one child Julie Manet, who would become an art collector, writer, and painter during her lifetime.
+- They had one child, Julie Manet, who would become an art collector, writer, and painter during her lifetime.

 - Despite today being considered one of the most important impressionist artists, Berthe Morisot did not see much success during her lifetime.